ericbond007/lakemonroeboatrental.com/README.md

 # lakemonroeboatrental.com

-This website is may or may not be actively developed, but this repository is archived and no longer in use.
+This website may or may not be actively developed, but this repository archived and no longer in use.
 The initial development was done using React and Redux.